KRunchPL/panda-pytest-assertions/docs/assert_context/index.md

 ### `exception` Parameter

 - If the `exception` parameter is set, the `with` block is expected to raise an exception of the provided type.
-- If the `exception` parameter is NOT set, the `with` block is expected NOT to raise any exceptions.
+- If the `exception` parameter is NOT set or is set to `None`, the `with` block is expected NOT to raise any exceptions.

 #### Examples